edubart/nelua-lang/docs/pages/overview.md

 ```

 Auto variables were not intended to be used in variable declarations
-like in the example above, because usually you can omit the type
+like in the example above, because in most cases you can omit the type
-and the compiler will automatically deduce already,
+and the compiler will automatically deduce it.
-unless you want the compiler to deduce early.
+This can be used, however, if you want the compiler to deduce early.
-The `auto` type was really created to be used with [polymorphic functions](#polymorphic-functions).
+The `auto` type was mainly created to be used with [polymorphic functions](#polymorphic-functions).
 {:.alert.alert-warning}

-### Compile time variables
+### Compile-time variables

-Comptime variables have its value known at compile-time:
+Compile-time variables have their values known at compile-time:

 ```nelua
 local a <comptime> = 1 + 2 -- constant variable of value '3' evaluated and known at compile-time
 ```

-The compiler takes advantages of compile-time variables to generate
+The compiler takes advantage of compile-time variables to generate
 **efficient code**,
 because compile-time variables can be processed at compile-time.
-Compile time variables are also useful
+Compile-time variables are also useful
-for using as compile-time parameters in [polymorphic functions](#polymorphic-functions).
+as compile-time parameters in [polymorphic functions](#polymorphic-functions).
 {:.alert.alert-info}

 ### Const variables

-Const variables can be assigned once at runtime however they cannot mutate:
+Const variables can be assigned once at runtime, however, they cannot mutate:

 ```nelua
 local x <const> = 1